ehudtal/career-mgr/README.md

 ## Continuing Development

+If you restarted your OS, it's usually a good thing to restart the Docker app.

-Whenever you pull in changes from upstream, you should run these commands in the root directory of the app:
+Whenever you pull in changes from upstream, you should run the following commands in the root directory of the app:

     docker-compose build career-mgr
     docker-compose stop career-mgr
     docker-compose up -d --force-recreate career-mgr
+    docker-compose up -d

     docker-compose exec career-mgr rake db:migrate

     docker-compose exec career-mgr rspec

 If you make updates to `Gemfile` on your own, run the first group of commands above.
 If you create migrations of your own, run the `rake db:migrate` command to update the database.